amandabuenotozatti/amandabuenotozatti/README.md

 - 📚 Systems Analysis and Development Student
 - 🎮 Game development student in free time
 - ❤️ Passionate about coding
 - 💻 I'm continuously looking for ways to self-improve
+- 🚀 Procrastination, You shall not pass! 🧙
 </br>
 </br>